 - the participation of multiple disciplines and organizations

-However, most large capital projects are fraught with issues that can result in a project being late or over budget or both.
+However, most large capital projects are fraught with issues that can result in a project being late, over budget, or both.

 There is a Better Way

-A data-centric architecture (or model) is a solution that can address the issues of the conventional capital project methodology and deliver positive results.
-A data-centric execution architecture has been around for a few years and has been used in a limited way by some owners and operators in Alberta.
+Data-centric architecture (or model) is a solution that addresses the issues of conventional capital project methodology and delivers positive results.
+Data-centric execution architecture has been around for a few years and is becoming more popular in the energy sector, where many owners and operators work with a specialized system integrator.

-Adopting a data-centric architecture does not change a capital project’s development phases—feasibility, concept and design basis, front-end engineering design, detailed engineering, construction, and start-up and commissioning—but it will radically change how work is performed in these phases.The most important aspect of data-centric architecture is data.
+Adopting A data-centric outlook is a core concept in digital project execution architecture where data is viewed as the most important and perpetual ... architecture does not change a capital project’s development phases—feasibility, concept and design basis, front-end engineering design, detailed engineering, construction, and start-up and commissioning—but radically changes how work is performed in these phases.The most important aspect of data-centric architecture is data.
 Without accurate and timely data and the means to analyze it, there is no valid basis for making decisions.
 Click To Tweet

 What does data-centric mean?

 In a data-centric approach, data must drive the development of projects, designs, business decisions, and culture.
-The emergence of cloud computing and storage enables organizations to remotely access and analyze large databases to make more objective, risk-mitigating, and profitable decisions.
+The emergence of Cloud computing is a method of delivering IT services where resources and data are retrieved from the Internet using web-based applications ... and storage enables organizations to remotely access and analyze large databases to make more objective, risk-mitigating, and profitable decisions.

 The traditional project execution method relies on document-based deliverables produced at certain times throughout a project’s development.

-Producing deliverables are important events as they are used to measure project progress.
-More importantly, these documents are a physical embodiment of the project data and knowledge: they are the means by which data and knowledge transfer between project disciplines, project tasks and between project phases.
-Data-knowledge transfer can also occur between different engineering companies, as it is common practice for owner-operators to use different engineering companies for various project phases.
+Producing deliverables are important events, as they are used to measure project progress.
+More importantly, these documents are a physical embodiment of the project data and knowledge: they are the means by which data and knowledge transfer between project disciplines, project tasks, and between project phases.

 The document-driven model has several issues: